Jestercheek123/EvaP/Testing.md

 * emails are sent at the right time to the right users.
 E.g. hitting the button on the webpage that triggers a list of courses to become ``pending for lecturer approval`` *must* result in emails being sent.
 * bulk emails are sent out where appropriate
 * email templates are used

-## Other constraints
-* A person responsible or contributor cannot be participant of its own course.